neoxelox/yay/README.md

 - **`Transpiles to Go code -> Can be compiled for a lot of platforms!`**
 - **`Highly customizable -> Even the keywords can be localized`**

+TODO: Explain that this language is not intended for coroutines so its not concurrency safe (Although it could be easily converted to that if asked)

 ## Setup

 It, obviously, needs golang to be installed in order to compile the transpiled code.